The Mighty Mighty Bosstones: Mainstream success and Big Rig Records (1993–2001)

 After touring as part of the 1996 Warped Tour lineup (which they would repeat the following year), the Bosstones began work on their next studio album.
 Released in 1997, Let's Face It, would prove to be the band's biggest seller, mostly due to its first single "The Impression That I Get", which reached number one on the Billboard Modern Rock Tracks chart.
 The album was followed by Video Stew, a VHS compilation of the band's twelve music videos.
 The mainstream exposure led to the band's appearance on Sesame Street's Elmopalooza television special and Grammy Award-winning soundtrack album, in which they performed the song "The Zig Zag Dance" with The Count.
 The band also made their Saturday Night Live debut, performing "The Impression That I Get".

 Capitalizing on the band's popularity, Mercury released the band's live album, Live From the Middle East in October 1998.
 The album was recorded live in Cambridge, Massachusetts at The Middle East Restaurant and Nightclub during the band's annual end-of-the-year Hometown Throwdown from 1997.
-In 1999, the band contributed their cover version of the song, "Rudie Can't Fail," to the Burning London Clash tribute compilation.
+In 1999, the band contributed their cover version of the song "Rudie Can't Fail" to Burning London, the Clash tribute compilation.
 Shortly after all of these releases, Kevin Lenear quit the band to work on his own material and was replaced by Roman Fleysher.
-Founding member Nate Albert also left in order to obtain a degree in political theory from Brown University.
-His next musical venture would be as a member of Evan Dando’s re-formed Lemonheads before forming The Kickovers, which focused more on a 1970's punk sound than ska.
-Albert eventually became involved in band management, handling bands such as Bayside and Lost City Angels.
-Albert's replacement on guitar was Lawrence Katz.